MohammadJavadArdestani/MohammadJavadArdestani/README.md

 ### Hello there👋

-- 🏫 I'm studing CE at Amirkabir University of Technology
+- 🏫 I'm studying CE at the Amirkabir University of Technology.
-- 📚 I’m currently learning about transformer-based Embeddings
+- 📚 I'm currently learning about transformer-based Embeddings
 - 📫 How to reach me by mjavad.ardestani00@gmail.com